ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 -->

 Imagine you are a mountain climber on top of a mountain, and night has fallen.
-You need to get to your base camp at the bottom of the mountain, but in the darkness with your dinky flashlight, you can't see more than a few feet of the ground in front of you.
+You need to get to your base camp at the bottom of the mountain, but in the darkness with only your dinky flashlight, you can't see more than a few feet of the ground in front of you.
 So how do you get down?
 One strategy is to look in every direction to see which way the ground steeps downward the most, and then step forward in that direction.
 Repeat this process many times, and you will gradually go farther and farther downhill.
-You may sometimes get stuck in a small trough or valley, in which case you can back up a bit, or perhaps keep going in the same direction for a bit longer to get out of it, but in general, this strategy will slowly get you to the bottom of the mountain eventually.
+You may sometimes get stuck in a small trough or valley, in which case you can follow your momentum for a bit longer to get out of it.
+Caveats aside, this strategy will eventually get you to the bottom of the mountain.

 This scenario may seem disconnected from neural networks, but it turns out to be a good analogy for the way they are trained.
-So good in fact, that one of the actual methods used, _gradient descent_, sounds much like what we just described.
+So good in fact, that the primary technique for doing so, [_gradient descent_](https://en.wikipedia.org/wiki/Gradient_descent), sounds much like what we just described.

-Recall that _training_ refers to determining the best set of weights for the network to get the most accuracy out of it.
-In the previous chapters, we glossed over this process, preferring to look at it as "magic" and look at what already trained networks could do.
+Recall that _training_ refers to determining the best set of weights for maximizing a neural network's accuracy.
+In the previous chapters, we glossed over this process, preferring to keep it inside of a black box, and look at what already trained networks could do.
 In this chapter, we are going to look more closely at the process of training, and we shall see that it works much like the climber analogy we just described.

-Much of what's interesting about neural networks can be understood without knowing precisely how training works.
+Neural networks can be used without knowing precisely how training works, just as on can operate a flashlight without knowing how the electronics inside it work.
 Most modern machine learning libraries have greatly automated the training process.
-Owing to those things and this topic being more mathematically advanced (involving calculus), you may be tempted to skip this chapter, and indeed most of the remaining content in this book can be understood without it.
-But the intrepid reader is encouraged to proceed with this chapter, not only because it gives valuable insights into how to use neural nets, but because the topic itself is one of the most interesting in neural network research.
+Owing to those things and this topic being more mathematically rigorous, you may be tempted to skip this chapter, and indeed most of the remaining content in this book can be understood without it.
+But the intrepid reader is encouraged to proceed with this chapter, not only because it gives valuable insights into how neural nets can be applied and reconfigured, but because the topic itself is one of the most interesting in research.
 The ability to train large neural networks eluded us for many years and has only recently become feasible, making it one of the great success stories in the history of AI.

 We'll get to gradient descent in a few sections, but first, let's understand why choosing weights is hard to begin with.

 # Why training is hard

-{% include todo.html note="hypercube/hypersphere" %}

 ## A needle in a hyper-dimensional haystack